chpolste/flottplot/README.md

 - Auto-detect files or filenames

 Be aware that flottplot is under active development.
-It is in a usable state but not very polished or feature-rich yet.
+It is in a usable state but not particularly polished or feature-rich yet.
+The type of plots targeted in development are mainly ones of meteorological reanalysis and forecast data which is reflected in the selection of available UI elements.

 ## Quickstart